Uncle Sam gives, and Uncle Sam takes away.

 But many new investors often overlook tax deductions that could have an impact on their bottom line.
-Today, we’re going to take a look that Dallas, Texas DFW area Texas real estate investors can take advantage of.
+Today, we’re going to take a look that Dallas, Texas area Texas real estate investors can take advantage of.

 Income Sources You Can Potentially Deduct

 - Repairs and expenses paid by rental tenants are considered income.
 This could include an emergency water heater repair that tenant took care of on his own.
 These repairs can be deducted.

 - In some cases, tenants will trade repairs and upgrades to a rental unit for a reduction of rent.
 These services can be deducted, so long as they’re claimed as income, and must be charged at fair market value.
 You cannot work out a deal with your tenant to fix a light switch for three months rent, then deduct that ludicrous “income” on your tax return.